Department of Defense Cyber Scholarship Program

 - You must be pursuing a course of study and/or have a declared major in one of the scientific, technical, or managerial disciplines related to cyber or with a concentration in cybersecurity.
 ESU's B.S. in Computer Security meets this requirement.

-You must be able to obtain the required security clearance for the position selected.
+- You must be able to obtain a security clearance.

-You may be required to undergo certain tests, including drug and polygraph tests,
+- You may also be required to undergo drug and polygraph tests.

 The CAE shall review the application materials, and conduct such verification as may be necessary to establish the following standards of academic sufficiency.
 CAEs shall exclude from further evaluation (and provide an endorsement of "Not Recommended") for any applicant unable to meet the following academic requirements: The applicant is pursuing a course of study and/or has a declared major in one of the scientific, technical or managerial disciplines related to computer and network security.
-The applicant has a 3.2 out of a 4.0 grade point average (GPA).
+The applicant has a minimum GPA of 3.2 out of a 4.0 scale.
 The applicant’s demonstrated potential for academic success and fulfillment of degree requirements is substantial.
 CAEs shall review the factors enumerated below, and shall exclude from further evaluation and not recommend any candidate that is identified as not having sufficient potential, based upon the following criteria:

-- The applicant’s original transcript(s) from all institutions of higher education attended
+- The applicant’s transcript(s) from all institutions of higher education attended

 - The applicant’s current Grade Point Average (GPA)